Nesvilab/FragPipe/docs/tutorial_fragpipe_outputs.md

 <br>

 ### combined_peptide.tsv
 ##### `combined_peptide.tsv` files contain FDR-filtered peptides from all experimental groups, where each row is a (stripped) peptide sequence.
+Modified versions of peptides are collapsed.
 Contents of each column are listed below.

 **Peptide Sequence** peptide amino acid sequence, any modifications not included ('stripped' peptide sequence)